The Veronicas: Background

 In 2004, the sisters were introduced by Gabrielle McKinley to Robin Donald Smith.
 Smith was a former operatic tenor who had performed overseas with the Sadler's Wells Opera and at the Sydney Opera House with the Australian Opera, who owned the recording and music publishing company Multiplay Music Australia.
 After meeting Joseph and auditioning Lisa and Jessica, Multiplay Music Australia offered to sign The Twins to their first recording and music publishing agreements.

 After signing the Twins, the following year Smith and Bell, funded by Multiplay Music Australia, took the Twins on several world-wide songwriting trips to Britain, Sweden, Canada and the US in order for them to collaborate with top songwriters in each country to further develop their songwriting skills.
 These included Clif Magness (who has written with Avril Lavigne), Billy Steinberg (Madonna, Cyndi Lauper), Max Martin (Britney Spears, Katy Perry, P!nk), Eric Nova, Dead Mono and Vince DeGiorgio, where they created a catalogue of over 50 songs.

-Multiplay also secured introductions and auditions for them with numerous recording companies, including Sony, EMI, Universal, BMG and Warner Music.
+Multiplay also secured introductions and auditions for them with numerous recording companies, including Sony, EMI, Universal, BMG, and Warner Music.

 On their return to Australia, Smith and Bell met with the executives at Engine Room (a subsidiary of PBL (Packer) Group).
-Throughout the year Multiplay then negotiated with Engine Room to contract the Twins to secure a recording contracts with Warner Music.
+Throughout the year Multiplay then negotiated with Engine Room to contract the Twins to secure a recording contract with Warner Music.

-Meetings were then arranged with Warner Bros.
-Records in the US.
-Seymour Stein and senior executives recognised that Smith and Bell had discovered and developed a musical talent, signing them quickly to a recording contract with Warner Bros.
-Records/Sire America, for a reported sum of two million dollars.
+Meetings were then arranged with Sire Records in the US.
+Seymour Stein and senior executives recognised that Smith and Bell had discovered and developed a musical talent, signing them quickly to a recording contract with the label, for a reported sum of two million dollars.